Who makes the determination that the research is exempt?

 Does Category 2 apply to research involving children?

-Surveys and observations of behavior require IRB approval this is usually through expedited review.
-The lone exceptions are observations of public behavior where the investigator has no interactions with the subjects, for example, watching children play on a playground.
+Surveys and observations of behavior require IRB approval, usually through expedited review.
+The lone exceptions are observations of public behavior or educational tests where the investigator does not participate in the activities being observed, for example, watching children play on a playground.

 When research is not federally funded, the CHOP IRB's SOPs permit an expansion of Category 2 to include adolescents for whom the IRB would otherwise waive the requirement for parental permission.